jorotyn/arcane-ascension/README.md

 *   **🛡️ Forge Your Legend with Gear:** Equip yourself with powerful magical Gear!
 Find and wear enchanted hats, robes, wands, amulets, rings, and more.
 Discover items of varying rarities – Common, Uncommon, Rare, Epic, and Legendary.
 Some ancient relics may start **Unidentified**, their true powers hidden until you reveal them.
 *   **🧩 Unlock Powerful Item Sets:** Unleash hidden potential by collecting and equipping Item Sets.
 Matching pieces grant extraordinary bonuses, further empowering your mage.
 *   **⚔️ Test Your Might in Magical Trials:** Engage in challenging combat encounters against various foes.
 Strategize with your learned spells, defeat your enemies, and claim valuable loot and experience.
 *   **⏳ Progress While You Rest:** Your magical pursuits never cease!
-Arcane Ascendance respects your time by continuing to train your skills and gather resources even when you're not playing.
+Arcane Ascension respects your time by continuing to train your skills and gather resources even when you're not playing.
 Return to a summary of your offline achievements.
 *   **🔔 Stay Informed:** Receive in-game notifications that alert you to level-ups, new items, mana status, and other important magical events.

 ## 🚀 How to Play